 Over the last few years, emerging technologies are accelerating the pace of disruption in many industries.
-As the world market becomes more dynamic, major companies start looking for more digitalized and consumer-focused business models.
-One of the innovations that is currently transforming the automotive sector at a rapid pace is Extended Reality or XR.
+As the world market becomes more dynamic, major brands such as Ford and Jaguar start looking for more digitalized and consumer-focused business models.
+As experts in developing XR apps for automotive companies, we’d like to share some of the most prominent cases of the industry.

 Extended Reality: AR, VR, and MR

 Extended Reality is an umbrella term, which envisages an artificially created environment, that combines the real and virtual worlds.
 The term covers virtual, augmented, and mixed realities, which differ in the degree of the user’s immersion.

 Augmented Reality (AR) is overlaying certain digital content on the existing reality, thus allowing users to get partially immersed into the virtual world.